Terabitas/gitbook/rest_api_service_explained.md

 ### `@protected`

 Add this tag if you want to protect your endpoint.
-Once added this will enabled `JWT` middleware and valid token will be expected in `Authorization` header.
-How token is generated is another topic, but [this]() service here does that.
-This `Auth` service is built with `nildev`.
+Once added this will enable `JWT` middleware and valid token will be expected in `Authorization` header.
+How token is generated is another topic, but [this](https://github.com/nildev/auth) service here does that.

 For protected endpoints you can add a reserved parameter `user` in your function signature:
 ```